Yoon-Do/twenty/docs/SUPER_ADMIN_SETUP.md

 The super admin feature allows designated users to:
 - View all workspaces in the system
+- Create, manage, and delete workspaces
+- Activate/deactivate workspaces
+- Manage all users in the system
-- Access workspace management functionality
+- Access comprehensive workspace and user management interfaces
-- Monitor system-wide activities

 ## Implementation Status